kazum1kun/QSteamKeyManager/README.md

 ## Functionality
 As of now, the QSKM supports the following operations:
 - Add/Remove entries to the table
+- Import keys from an existing text file
 - Add notes to entries
 - Edit an entry
 - Sort the list